Alippok/ATMTechTest/README.md

 * You can see in these methods that I have used a lot of console.log; I used these to help me debug the methods to see exactly what state different variables and objects have at each point in the methods and application
 * I would now remove those from the methods but have left them in to demonstrate my thinking proccess and problem solving approach

-* Finally, I wanted to display (to the user) the different notes that were available in the event of some notes not being available
+* I wanted to display (to the user) the different notes that were available in the event of some notes not being available
 * This was challenging because I had to find out exactly where in the programme the message object was being set which involved a lot of console.logs to place signposts for myself
 * I also had to make sure the right data got passed to the apporapriate method
 * I then separtated the logic for checking which notes were available and displaying the appropriate string to the user into different methods (setNoteAvaliablity, setAvailableNotes, setAvalibleString, getAvailableNotes)